Vovsanka/LineSegmentation/README.md

 [![CUDA](https://img.shields.io/badge/CUDA-supported-green)]()
 [![Python](https://img.shields.io/badge/python-3.12%2B-blue)]()

-- The whole APB dataset is stored in the `./APB-dataset` folder.
+- The whole APB dataset is stored in the `./APB-dataset` folder (dataset included for academic demonstration only).

 - Experiment results for Wireframe, YUD+, and APB are stored in the corresponding `./experiments-python/...-analysis-...` folders.